Own-Data-Privateer/hoardy-web/README.md

 `Hoardy-Web` has a lot of configuration options to help you tweak what should or should not be archived and a very low memory footprint, keeping you browsing experience snappy even on ancient hardware (unless explicitly configured otherwise to, e.g., minimize writes to disk instead).

 If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.

-But to display, search, extract useful values from, organize, manipulate, and run scripts over your archived data, you will eventually need to install and use at least the [accompanying `hoardy-web` CLI tool](./tool/).
+However, to view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run your own custom scripts over your collected data you will eventually have to install and use at least the [accompanying `hoardy-web` tool](./tool/).

 To learn more: